 Henry Kitteridge, the husband of Olive Kitteridge, reminded me of my grandfather – kind and affable, never wanting to make a fuss and trying his best to be in harmony with what is.

-Of small things, things of no consequence and almost invisible to others, having the capacity to cause such tremendous heartbreak that it takes you by surprise.
+It is about small things, things of no apparent consequence and almost invisible to others, having the capacity to cause such tremendous heartbreak that it takes you by surprise.

-Of compassion lurking under battle hardened hearts and letting go of judgement, living with everything as is.
-Of being true to yourself above all because in the end when Death is coming for you that’s all that matters.
+It is about compassion lurking under battle hardened hearts and letting go of judgement, living with everything as is.
+It is being true to yourself above all because in the end when Death is coming for you, that’s all that matters.